ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/prepare-for-the-aws-certified-cloud-practioner-certification-exam/core-services.md

     - Store and retrieve any amount of data of any type of almost any size
 - Elastic Block Store
   - Adds extra block storage to EC2 instances
-  - Raw, unformmated block device attached
+  - Raw, unformatted block device attached
-  - Use as file systems or hardrives
+  - Use as file systems or hard drives
-  - External hardrives for virtual servers
+  - External hard drives for virtual servers
 - Snowball
   - Data migration tool
   - Hardware solution to transfer data to AWS